snu-vldb-ta/SNU-BKMS1-2024S/README.md

 - In the example above, ``buffer pool hit rate = 0.986``

+4. **(Optional)** While running TPC-C benchmark, you can also monitor the I/O status by `iostat` command. [link](https://github.com/kyongs/MySQL-TPCC-Installation/blob/main/4_performance_analysis.md)

-4. When the benchmark ends, note the `TpmC` value.
+5. When the benchmark ends, note the `TpmC` value.
 It is the metric for evaluating TPC-C performance.

 ```bash
 ***************************************